milindparikh/mps/README.md

 4. SCALE

 mps is riak_core enabled.
-This means that adding additional nodes to handle demand and deleting nodes to shed load beccomes easy to do.
+This means that adding additional nodes to handle demand and deleting nodes to shed load should beccome easy to do.

 BUILDING